dlbogdan/apple-home-key-reader/README.md

 * Fully functional Apple Home Key NFC authentication;
 * NFC Express mode support;
 * HAP configuration (as a virtual lock);
-* Simple unix socket interface to provide a way to drive a physical lock
+* Simple unix socket interface to provide a way to drive a physical lock [in progress]

 It's intended for makers and developers interested in building practical and user-friendly applications using this example.
 Feel free to give it a try! :)